Andy16823/gfxlib-rs/README.md

 See the Github wiki for many examples of how you can use GFX-Lib. https://github.com/Andy16823/gfxlib-rs/wiki/Examples

-*This example creates a simple 2D game window, loads a sprite sheet, handles user input, and renders animations and static images to the screen.*

 ## Dependencies
 The project uses the following dependencies:
 - [beryllium](https://crates.io/crates/beryllium) | License: Apache-2.0